dgist-datalab/MiDAS/README.md

 ## Trace-driven simulation

 The simulation of MiDAS is implemented by C.
 You can evaluate the WAF of MiDAS with the simulator and trace files.
 The test code for simulation is here: ~~~

 ## Real SSD prototype

 MiDAS is implemented on [FlashDriver](https://github.com/dgist-datalab/FlashFTLDriver), a user-space Flash Simulation Platform.

-To measure I/O performance and the overheads associated with the CPU, you need special hardware (Xilinx VCU108+Customized NAND Flash).
+To measure I/O performance and the overhead associated with the CPU, you need special hardware (Xilinx VCU108+Customized NAND Flash).

-However, you can evaluate the WAF without the specific hardware using memory (RAM drive).
+However, you can evaluate WAF without the specific hardware using memory (RAM drive).

 The MiDAS algorithm is implemented in the directory `algorithm/MiDAS/`.

 ### Hardware Prerequisites

-The hardware/software requirements for executing MiDAS are as followed.
+The hardware/software requirements for executing MiDAS are as follows.

-* `DRAM`: Larger than device size of trace files + extra 10% of the device size for the data structures and OP region to test the trace files.
-For example, you need 140GB size of DRAM to run trace file with 128GB device size.
+* `DRAM`: Larger than the device size of trace files + an extra 10% of the device size for the data structures and OP region to test the trace files.
+For example, you need 140GB size of DRAM to run the trace file with a 128GB device size.

 ### Installation & Compilation

-* Clone required reopsitory (MiDAS SSD prototype) into your host machine.
+* Clone the required repository (MiDAS SSD prototype) into your host machine.

 ```
 $ git clone https://github.com/dgist-datalab/MiDAS.git
 $ cd MiDAS